How to redirect members to their own profile entry after login

 Why this works

 The [gventry] shortcode renders one entry using the View’s Single Entry layout.
 The entry_id="first" argument tells it to grab the first entry the View returns.
-Because the View is filtered to “Created By is Currently Logged-in User”, the only entries it can return for a given visitor are entries that visitor created themselves.
+Because the View is filtered to “Created By is Currently Logged-in User”, the only entries it returns are ones the visitor created.
 “First” of that filtered set is their own entry.

 So Alice visits /my-profile/ and sees her own entry.
 Bob visits the same URL and sees his.
 Same URL, different content per visitor, no per-user URLs needed.